Knoblauchpilze/sudoku/README.md

 ![Unsolvable alert](resources/unsolvable_alert.png)

-Not that the user can always come back to the main screen using the back button at the bottom of the screen.
+Note that the user can always come back to the main screen using the back button at the bottom of the screen.